zzzprojects/Eval-Expression.NET/docs/pages/api/options.md

 context.CacheKey = Guid.NewGuid().ToString();
 {% endhighlight %}

+## IncludeMemberFromAllParameters
+Gets or sets if all members should be included from all parameters.

+By default, member are only included when one parameter is specified.

+> This configuration can be very useful to disable if you execute multiple expression only once, and you believe they will never be re-used.

+### Example
+{% highlight csharp %}
+// using Z.Expressions; // Don't forget to include this.
+var context = new EvalContext();
+context.IncludeMemberFromAllParameters = true;

+Eval.Execute<bool>("catPropertyName == dogPropertyName", cat, dog);
+{% endhighlight %}

 ## UseCache
 Gets or sets if compiled delegate shoud be cached in the memory or not.